Biblioklept/biblioklept.github.io/other/mirror/better-windows/index.md

 	3. LTSC 2021 x64
 2. Install & Run [NVCleanInstall](https://www.techpowerup.com/download/techpowerup-nvcleanstall/), allows you to install graphics driver without the bloat.
 	1. For AMD use [Radeon Software Slimmer](https://github.com/GSDragoon/RadeonSoftwareSlimmer) or follow this guide [Stripping The AMD Driver]
-!!!info
-	**Optional:** Download & Run (as Admin) [Sophia Script](https://github.com/farag2/Sophia-Script-for-Windows) for LTSC, Sophia script is debloating script for removing last bit of bloatware
+>	**Optional:** Download & Run (as Admin) [Sophia Script](https://github.com/farag2/Sophia-Script-for-Windows) for LTSC, Sophia script is debloating script for removing last bit of bloatware
 3. Download & Run (as Admin) [QuickBoost](https://github.com/SanGraphic/QuickBoost) and run the tweaks to improve performance.
-!!! info
-	That's all for this section, scroll down to the bottom for [Post Debloating](https://biblioklept.github.io/other/mirror/betterwindows#post-debloating) and follow that if you want.
+>	That's all for this section, scroll down to the bottom for [Post Debloating](https://biblioklept.github.io/other/mirror/better-windows#post-debloating) and follow that if you want.

 # Second Method (Pre-Installed Windows)
-!!! note Note
+>
 	Recommended if you're using a existing PC/Laptop
 1. Run (as Admin) [CTT Debloat](https://www.christitus.com/debloat-windows-10-2020/)
 2. Install & Run [NVCleanInstall](https://www.techpowerup.com/download/techpowerup-nvcleanstall/), allows you to install graphics driver without the bloat.
 	1. For AMD use [Radeon Software Slimmer](https://github.com/GSDragoon/RadeonSoftwareSlimmer) or follow this guide [Stripping The AMD Driver](./AMDDebloat)
 3. Download & Run (as Admin) [QuickBoost](https://github.com/SanGraphic/QuickBoost) and run the tweaks to improve performance.
 4. Disable Windows Updates by downloading and running [Windows Update Blocker](https://www.sordum.org/9470/windows-update-blocker-v1-7/).
-!!! info
-	That's all for this section, scroll down to the bottom for [Post Debloating](https://biblioklept.github.io/other/mirror/betterwindows#post-debloating) and follow that if you want.
+>	That's all for this section, scroll down to the bottom for [Post Debloating](https://biblioklept.github.io/other/mirror/better-windows#post-debloating) and follow that if you want.

 # Post Debloating
 This section is for after completed first or second method
 \*FOSS means Free Open Source Software

 1. Browser of your choice
-!!! info
-	I recommend either [FireFox Nightly](https://www.mozilla.org/en-US/firefox/channel/desktop/#:~:text=is%20shared.-,Nightly,-Get%20a%20sneak) or [Librewolf](https://librewolf.net/) a fork of Firefox that is FOSS (for chromium based use [Edge](https://www.microsoft.com/en-us/edge))
+>	I recommend either [FireFox Nightly](https://www.mozilla.org/en-US/firefox/channel/desktop/#:~:text=is%20shared.-,Nightly,-Get%20a%20sneak) or [Librewolf](https://librewolf.net/) a fork of Firefox that is FOSS (for chromium based use [Edge](https://www.microsoft.com/en-us/edge))
-2. [FluentStore](https://github.com/yoshiask/FluentStore) (FOSS Microsoft Store Front End) !!! info
+2. [FluentStore](https://github.com/yoshiask/FluentStore) (FOSS Microsoft Store Front End)
-	I recommend this if you installed LTSC or removed the MS Store during debloat
+>	I recommend this if you installed LTSC or removed the MS Store during debloat
-3. [ShareX](https://getsharex.com/) (FOSS lightweight screenshotting software that also can record screen) !!! info
+3. [ShareX](https://getsharex.com/) (FOSS lightweight screenshotting software that also can record screen)
-	I personally use and recommend [Flameshot](https://flameshot.org/) super lightweight and FOSS as well.
+>	I personally use and recommend [Flameshot](https://flameshot.org/) super lightweight and FOSS as well.
 4. [Ditto Clipboard](https://ditto-cp.sourceforge.io/) (FOSS lightweight clipboard)
 4. [Beauty Search](https://github.com/krlvm/BeautySearch) (FOSS Customize Windows Search)
 4. [ImageGlass](https://imageglass.org) (FOSS Image Viewer with plugin and theme support)